Skip to main content

 3 mentions Positive Neutral Negative

-Grinding in the game is considered tedious due to repetitive tasks like frequently cleaning tools and refreshing resources, though the core gameplay process itself remains engaging and not monotonous.
+Grinding in the game is considered tedious due to repetitive tasks like constantly cleaning tools and refreshing water, but the core process itself is not overly monotonous.
+Slow pacing further contributes to the sense of grind.

-• “Washing with the mop or the sponge can be tedious because you constantly have to clean those tools and refresh the water in the bucket.”
+• “Washing with the mop or the sponge can be tedious because you constantly have to clean the tools and refresh the water in the bucket.”

 • “The slow running made this tedious.”